Crossing the Atlantic for less

 Flights to Germany

-Condor (www.condor.de) - A member of the Thomas Cook group, offering year-round direct flights to Frankfurt from Orlando, Las Vegas, Anchorage, and Fairbanks and in Canada Vancouver, Halifax, and Whitehorse.
+Condor (www.condor.de) - A member of the Thomas Cook group, offering year-round direct flights to Frankfurt from Miami, Las Vegas, Anchorage, and Fairbanks (and connecting service from L.A., San Francisco, Portland, and Seattle) in the U.S., and Vancouver, Halifax, and Whitehorse in Canada.

 Flights to Ireland

-Aer Lingus (www.aerlingus.com) - Direct flights to Shannon and Dublin from NYC, Boston, Chicago, Los Angeles, Orlando, San Francisco, and Washington-Dulles.
+Aer Lingus (www.aerlingus.com) - Direct flights to Shannon and Dublin from NYC, Boston, Chicago, Los Angeles, Orlando, San Francisco, and Washington-Dulles —they also now offer connections via jetBlue to other U.S. cities.
 Over the past few years, Aer Lingus has successfully transformed itself from Ireland's old (and over-priced) flag carrier into a far less expensive hybrid airline, operating a full complement of connections and long-haul routes but hewing much more closely on the no-frills mentality—including slashing ticket prices.

 It's telling that, alone among Europe's old guard airlines, Aer Lingus is the only one now consistently turning a profit without its government having to unload dump trucks full of money into its coffers just to keep it solvent.
-This represents, perhaps, the only future for any major airline that wants to survive the current rash of bankruptcies (witness the 2005 merger in the USA of low cost regional carrier American West and desperate relic US Airways).
+This represents, perhaps, the only future for any major airline that wants to survive the ongoing wave of bankruptcies and mergers.

 Flights to Italy

-Eurofly (www.euroflyusa.com) - Former charter branch of Alitalia (flying from Italy to popular vacation destinations), spun off in 2003 and, as of winter 2007/08, offering scheduled transatlantic flights from New York City (JFK) to Rome, Milan, Naples, Bologna, and Palermo.
+euroflyEurofly/Meridiana (euroflywww.meridiana.it) - Former charter branch of Alitalia (flying from Italy to popular vacation destinations), spun off in 2003 and, as of spring 2011, offering scheduled transatlantic flights in summer and fall from New York City (JFK) to Naples and Palermo (in the past, they've sometimes also offered direct flights to Rome, Milan, Bologna, and other Italian cities).

 Martinair (www.martinairusa.com) - Well-respected charter company connecting Holland to Florida since the 1960s.
-Daily flights to Amsterdam from Miami and Orlando; several per week from Canada (Toronto, Calgary, Vancouver, and Edmonton).
-Incidentally, it also flies from Florida to San Jose, Costa Rica.
+Daily flights to Amsterdam from Miami, Puerto Rico, Toronto, and Vancouver.

 Flights to the U.K.